 Best offbeat places in Goa, India

 GOA IS ONE OF THE most well-known tourist places in India.
 It has some of the most famous beaches and has been beloved by both foreign and Indian tourists for a very long time.
 I actually avoided Goa on my first few trips, but eventually learned to appreciate it, and even find a few places to love, too.
 In fact, I hav actively looked for “hidden Goa” and “undiscovered Goa” and found the state can be just as charming off the beach.
-In this post, I am rounding up all of the best places to visit in Goa that I’ve discovered.
-Here you will find information on things to do in Goa, best beaches in Goa, best times to visit Goa, recommendations on beach resorts, and 10 top offbeat things to do.
+In this post, I am rounding up all of the best offbeat places in Goa that I’ve discovered.
+Here you will find information on things to do in Goa, best hidden beaches in Goa, best times to visit Goa, recommendations on beach resorts, and 10 top offbeat things to do.

 Best times to visit Goa

 Top offbeat places to visit in Goa

 Tiny, tropical Goa on the south west coast of India, was an obligatory stop on the hippie trail of the 1960s and became known internationally for wild, full-moon parties on the beach.
 Though there is much more to Goa than hippies on the beach, it’s a reputation the state has never been able to shake.
-But the truth is, there’s a lot of great places to visit in Goa!
+But the truth is, there’s a lot of great offbeat places to visit in Goa!

 I spent two weeks touring the state and looking for places to visit in Goa and experiences that show the more interesting, sophisticated and discerning side of Goa.
 What I discovered is that Goa is a historical, cultural, wellness and leisure treasure house.